 also plays a major role in severe depression.

-The preparation to avoid danger completely or deal with it by fighting or fleeing gives rise to a multitude of symptoms.
+The preparation to avoid danger completely or deal with it by fighting or fleeing is associated with a multitude of symptoms.

 Anxiety can cause a large range of symptoms that affect our body, mind and behaviour.